-An ancient grain from Mesoamerica, loaded with protein.
-The seeds can be cooked for a porridge or popped for a light grain that can be added to salads or used in power snack bars.
+An ancient plant from Mesoamerica, loaded with protein.
+The seeds can be cooked for a porridge or popped for a crunchy addition to salads or snack bars.

 Some strains of amaranth are known as pigweed and are a nuisance weed during the summer.
 Others are red and beautiful and are used in cut flower arrangements.
-Ours is a golden grain variety and the tiny grains are packed with protein and ready to use.
+Ours is a golden variety and the tiny seeds are packed with protein and ready to use.

 Country of production: Peru

 The best way to keep in touch is through our newsletter, which includes product updates, loads of recipes, and more.
 We send it twice monthly and we never share your information with anyone.